AMWA-TV/is-11/docs/Data Model.md

 ![Extended IS-04 Model Diagram](../docs/images/is-11-data-model.png)

 The IS-04 hierarchy is preserved.
-Additionally, Senders managed with IS-11 SHOULD be associated with 1 or more Input resources and Receivers managed with IS-11 SHOULD be associated with 1 or more Output resources.
+Additionally, Senders managed with IS-11 are associated with 0 or more Input resources and Receivers managed with IS-11 are associated with 0 or more Output resources.

 Inputs MAY be associated with multiple Senders, E.g. An Input carrying multiple media formats at a time (e.g. video and audio) MAY be associated with multiple Senders of varying formats, an Input carrying a given media format that is segmented into multiple parts MAY be associated with multiple Senders of the same formats.